Last Updated on April 29, 2022 by Audrey Scott

 These influences show themselves in terraced rice fields, spices like vanilla and pepper, and roots and tubers.
 Toss in copious fruits and vegetables and a sprawling coastline of the world’s fourth largest island and you have the makings of a culinary surprise.

-Here’s a small taste of Madagascar food to keep as a guide when you travel trough this fascinating island.
-Let’s go!
+Here’s a small taste of Madagascar food to keep as a guide when you travel through this fascinating and unusual destination.

 Traditional Madagascar Food and Dishes